 What to know: This product is a great pick if you’re concerned about oil buildup specifically on your scalp but aren’t looking to compromise on the fullness and shine of your hair itself.

 Details: Another home run product from the Biolage salon brand, this shampoo is formulated specifically for oily scalp.
 Cooling mint strips extra oils and buildup from the top of your head without drying out the rest of your hair.

-What to know: See if you can get a sample of this shampoo from a beauty supply store or your salon before you spend the money on a full-size container.
+What to know: See if you can get a sample of this shampoo from a beauty supply store or your salon before spending the money on a full-size container.

-Beyond the products recommended above, there are a number of hair care products on the market that claim to address the complications of having oily hair.
+Beyond the products recommended above, there are a number of hair care products on the market that claim to address oily hair.
 With new products coming out all the time, how can you know which ones will work for your hair?

 First, understand the chemistry of these products.
 Formulas made of more natural ingredients might be especially beneficial for people with oily hair and scalp.